graphicsdesk/spectate/README.md

 ### Illustrator and [ai2html](http://ai2html.org/)

 Illustrator files must be kept in the `ai/` directory.
-Each file represents one graphic with one or more artboards for different screen sizes.
+Each file should represent one graphic.
+Each file can (and should) have multiple artboards for different screen sizes.
 Every graphic must have a `300` (an artboard named "300" with width 300px) for mobile screens.
 A `600` will fit inline with Spectate text.
 Larger sizes include `960`, `1050`, and `1200`.

 When the ai2html script is run, the output HTML and images will be put into `src/` (this is configured in `ai/ai2html-config.json`).
 You can include those files in your HTML with [`<include>`](https://github.com/posthtml/posthtml-include) tags.

+### Assets

+Assets like fonts and video should be kept in an `assets/` directory.
+All images should be uploaded to Arc's [Photo Center](https://spectator.arcpublishing.com/photo/).
+Their public links can then be put directly in the code or in the Spectate Doc.

 ## Publishing on Arc

 1. Run `spectate prepublish`, which will help you set up the S3 URL.
-Make sure you have completed the [AWS setup](#aws-setup).

-2. Uncomment the appropriate override stylesheet at the top of `src/styles.scss`.
+Make sure you have completed the [AWS setup](https://github.com/graphicsdesk/spectate/wiki/API-Documentation#aws-setup).
+Uncomment the appropriate override stylesheet at the top of `src/styles.scss`.

-3. Run `spectate publish`.
+2. Run `spectate publish`.
 (Whenever you want to update JS or CSS assets after publication, just run this command again.)

-4. Copy the contents of `dist/index.html` into Ellipsis.
+3. Copy the contents of `dist/index.html` into an HTML block in an Ellipsis story.

 ## Publishing on GitHub Pages